 The view that there is a primary move from the didactic to method (subject didactic) is evident during theory forming in this faculty.
 During the 1960's, several pedagogical [part-] perspectives, among others didactic pedagogics, successfully generated an accountable theory which satisfied the scientific demands of a meaningfully founded, designable terrain, with a general categorical and criterial structure, as well as operationalizable aims.
-There was a consistent attempt to start from the primary teaching phenomenon (teaching and learning in the family), and identify basic components, primordial relations, and forms of living with the aim of describing them.
+There is a consistent attempt to start from the primary teaching phenomenon (teaching and learning in the family), and identify basic components, primordial relations, and forms of living, with the aim of describing them.

-When the disclosures of the other part-disciplines also are considered, and their answers to certain groups of questions are analyzed, that which appears to be general, valid and essential, which are related to the nature (structure) and function of particular aims to be reached, are described and tied together in a theoretical model.
-In this case, first, a partial model appears for each of the components such as the didactic ground forms, reducing the learning material, forming, didactic modality and the aims of the phases of the lesson.
-Naturally, only after this, and on their basis and efforts of several lecturers, a lesson structure was constituted.
-This structural model strings together the three components of content (what), form (how) and modality (in what way) into a usable and a synoptic first model for planning a purposeful practice (formal lesson in the school).
+When the disclosures of the other part-disciplines also are considered, and their answers to certain groups of questions are analyzed, that which appears to be general, valid, and essential, which are related to the nature (structure) and function of aims to be reached, are described and tied together in a theoretical model.
+In this case, first, a partial model appears for each of the component, such as the didactic ground forms, reducing the learning material, forming, didactic modalities, and the aims of the phases of the lesson.
+Naturally, only after this, and on their basis, and efforts of several lecturers, a lesson structure is constituted.
+This structural model strings together the three components of content (what), form (how), and modalities (in what ways) into a usable and a synoptic first model for planning a purposeful practice (formal lesson in the school).

-It was precisely in implementing this structure and its lesson phase procedures in a lesson design that a few problems surfaced.
-The first was with planning a lesson modality.
-This gave rise to further refining and differentiating a teaching modality (the participation of the teacher) and a learning modality (that which a child must provide) at each phase as an expected response).
+It is precisely in implementing this structure, and its lesson phase procedures in a lesson design that a few problems surface.
+The first is with planning lesson modalities.
+This gives rise to further refining and differentiating teaching modalities (the participation of the teacher) and learning modalities (that which a child must provide), at each phase, as expected responses).

-Because, in preparing a lesson design, after each aspect of the teaching model had to be viewed anew, a need was felt for a theory between the didactic pedagogical (general pronouncements about the primary [home] teaching situation) and the school (secondary, formal and planned practice).
+Because, in preparing a lesson design, after each aspect of the teaching model must be viewed anew, a need is felt for a theory between the didactic pedagogical (general pronouncements about the primary [home] teaching situation) and the school (second order, formal and planned practice).
 Hence, the justification for establishing a subject didactic theory, with its central task of particularizing the lesson structure into a lesson design.